 \section{Approach}

-Reconstructing diverse 3D fittings in a single stage, using a global model, is ineffective due to multiple reasons, as we show in our experiments (see~\cref{subsec:quantitative}).
-First, fitting a global model to a few visible sub-regions is sub-optimal, since the model has to strike a trade-off between robustness and local details.
-Secondly, diversification of the occluded regions will inadvertently affect the quality of fitting on the visible regions, and vice-versa.
-In view of this, we propose a three-step approach to generate diverse and realistic 3D reconstructions from an occluded face image.
-In step 1, we use an ensemble of disentangled global+local shape models to perform robust 3D reconstruction with respect to the visible parts in the face.
+Reconstructing diverse 3D shapes in a single stage, using only a global model, is sub-optimal due to multiple reasons, as we show in our experiments (\cref{subsec:quantitative}).
+First, fitting a global model to a few visible sub-regions requires striking a careful trade-off between robustness and local fidelity which is challenging to achieve.
+Second, diversification of the occluded regions will inadvertently affect the quality of fitting on the visible regions, and vice-versa.
+Given these observations, we propose a three-step approach to generate diverse, yet realistic 3D reconstructions from an occluded face image.
+In step 1, we use an ensemble of disentangled global+local shape models to perform robust 3D reconstruction w.r.t the visible parts of the face.
 In step 2, we employ a VAE to map the partial fit to a latent space from which multiple reconstructions can be drawn.
-In the third step, we iteratively optimize the latent embeddings to promote realistic geometric diversity on the occluded face regions while maintaining fidelity to the visible regions.
-We now describe the different components along with the full algorithm, below.
+Finally, in step 3 we iteratively optimize the latent embeddings to promote realistic geometric diversity on the occluded face regions while maintaining fidelity to the visible ones.
+We now describe our complete algorithm along with its different components.